Corporate Internal Investigations in an Evolving Regulatory Environment

 Recording of a 120-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to corporate counsel on identifying and addressing the legal and ethical issues that commonly arise before, during and after a corporate internal investigation.
+This CLE course will provide guidance to corporate counsel on identifying and addressing the legal and ethical issues that commonly arise before, during and after a corporate internal investigation.

 - Preparing for investigations